-6 .
-Policy context: Changes to taxes and benefits in 2014 to 2015
+6. Policy context: Changes to taxes and benefits in 2015/16

-Some of the main tax and benefit changes occurring during 2014/15 included:
+Some of the main tax and benefit changes occurring during 2015/16 included the following.

+Child Tax and Working Tax Credit

+The basic element of Working Tax Credit (WTC) rose by £20 (around 1%) to £1,960 a year.
+The family element of Child Tax Credit (CTC) was frozen at £545 a year, while the child element rose by £30 (around 1%) to £2,780.

+Benefit uprating

-- Child tax and working tax credits: The basic element of Working Tax Credit (WTC) rose by £20 (around 1%) to £1,940 a year.
-The family element of Child Tax Credit (CTC) was frozen at £545 a year, while the child element rose by £30 (around 1%) to £2,750 - Benefit uprating: Benefits for working age people, including Universal Credit, Jobseeker's Allowance and Income Support were increased by 1% in April 2014, below the rate of inflation.
-Benefits received by disabled people and pensioners (including Personal Independence Payments, Attendance Allowance and Incapacity Benefit) were increased in line with the Consumer Prices Index (CPI) at 2.7%.
-The State Pension was also increased by 2.7% due to the 'triple lock' which guarantees to increase the basic State Pension by the higher of CPI inflation, average earnings or a minimum of 2.5% every year - Personal independence payment: The roll-out of Personal Independence Payment (PIP) continued during 2014/15.
-PIP is replacing Disability Living Allowance (DLA) for adults aged under 65 in England, Wales & Scotland.
-PIP is made up of 2 components and paid at a standard and enhanced rate which increased by Consumer Prices Index (CPI) at 2.7% for 2014/15.
+Benefits for working age people, including Universal Credit, Jobseeker's Allowance and Income Support increased by 1% in April 2015.
+Benefits received by disabled people and pensioners (including Personal Independence Payments, Attendance Allowance and Incapacity Benefit) were increased by 1.2%.
+The State Pension also increased by 2.5% due to the "triple lock" which guarantees to increase the basic State Pension by the higher of CPI inflation, average earnings or a minimum of 2.5% every year.

+Personal independence payment

+The roll-out of Personal Independence Payment (PIP) continued and the final phase rollout was brought forward from October to July 2015.
+PIP is replacing Disability Living Allowance (DLA) for adults aged under 65 in England, Wales and Scotland.
+PIP is made up of 2 components and is paid at a standard and enhanced rate which both increased by 1.2% in 2015/16.
 Eligibility for PIP is assessed using different criteria than for DLA.
-This assessment includes a review of an individual's ability to participate fully in society rather than the severity of impairment.
+The assessment for PIP includes a review of an individual's ability to participate fully in society as opposed to the severity of impairment.
 All new claimants were assessed for PIP from June 2013.

+Child benefit

+The rate for a first child rose by £0.20 (around 1%) to £20.70, while the rate for second & subsequent children rose by £0.15 (around 1%) to £13.70 per week.
+Guardian's allowance increased by £0.20 per week to £16.75.

+Income tax

-During 2014/15, existing DLA claimants were invited to be assessed for PIP in an increasing number of postcode areas - Child benefit: The rate for a first child rose by £0.20 (around 1%) to £20.50, while the rate for second & subsequent children rose by £0.15 (around 1%) to £13.55 per week, having been frozen for the 3 previous years - Income tax: Age related personal allowances continued to be phased out.
-The personal allowance for those born after 5 April 1948 increased from £9,440 to £10,000.
-By contrast, the personal allowances for those born between 6 April 1938 5 April 1948 and those born before 6 April 1938 remained at £10,500 and £10,660 respectively.
-In addition, there was a reduction in the starting level for the higher rate band, from £32,011 to £31,866.
-Combined with the personal allowance, this meant that people paid the higher rate of 40% on any taxable income above £41,865, up from £41,450 in 2013/14 - Council tax: In 2014-15, 60% of eligible local authorities in England made use of a Council Tax freeze grant.
-This meant that the average band D dwelling council tax set by local authorities in England for 2014-15 was £1,468, an increase of £12 or 0.9% on 2013-14.
+For the first time since the decision to phase out age-related personal allowances, those born between 6 April 1938 and 5 April 1948 received the same tax-free personal allowance as those born after 5 April 1948, increasing to £10,600 for both groups.
+There was no change to the personal allowance for those born before 6 April 1938, which stayed at £10,660.
+There was a reduction in the higher rate band for income tax from £31,866 to £31,786.
+Combined with the personal allowance, this meant that people paid the higher rate of 40% on any taxable income above £42,385, up from £41,865 in 2014/15.

+Council tax

+The average band D dwelling Council Tax set by local authorities in England for 2015/16 was £1,484, an increase of £16 or 1.1% on 2014/15.
 Council Tax levels were frozen in all local authorities in Scotland.
-However, in Wales, the average band D Council Tax increased by 4.2% compared with 2013/14
+However, in Wales, the average band D Council Tax increased by 4.1% compared with 2014/15.

-7 .
-About these statistics
+7. About these statistics